aiolah/aiolah/README.md

 - 👋 Hi, I’m @aiolah.
-I am 21 years old and live in the area of Toulouse, France.
+I am 22 years old and live in Annecy, France.
 - 👀 I’m interested in computer science, projects and music.
 - 📚 I have a 2 years technical degree in multimedia and internet, web technologies.
 - 🌱 I’m currently doing a service mission.
 I serve in charity organisations such as the food bank, the Red-Cross and the Catholic relief service.